dsc-umass/summer-with-dsc/first-task.md

 ### Introduction

 Welcome to the Summer with DSC UMass program!
-We as a club love open source and we are trying to pormote it and get students contributing to it.
-We want participants in this program to all understand how open source work in terms of Git and Github.
+We as a club love open source and we are trying to promote it and get students contributing to it.
+We want participants in this program to all understand how open source work in terms of [Git](https://git-scm.com/) and [Github](https://github.com/).
 Hence, we designed this first task to get everyone to understand how things work.

 ### Goal